A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Conclusions

 \section{Conclusions}

-In this paper, we have considered three adaptive sparse approximate inverse preconditioning procedures SPAI, PSAI($tol$) and RSAI($tol$).
-We have shown that they are very costly and even impractical for double irregular sparse linear systems, which are common in practical applications, but much cheaper to construct effective preconditioners for double regular sparse ones.
-To fully exploit these three preconditioning procedures, motivated by the transformation approach in \cite{Jia13b}, by making use of the Sherman-Morrison-Woodbury formula, we have proposed a transformation approach that transforms a double irregular sparse problem into some double irregular sparse ones with the same coefficient matrix.
-As a result, we can use the three procedures to efficiently construct good preconditioners for these double regular sparse problems and then solve the preconditioned linear systems by Krylov iterative solvers.
+We have considered SPAI, PSAI($tol$) and RSAI($tol$) for double irregular sparse linear systems, which are common in practical applications.
+We have shown that they are costly and even impractical for this class of problems, but much cheaper to construct effective preconditioners for double regular sparse ones.
+To fully exploit these three preconditioning procedures, by making use of the Sherman-Morrison-Woodbury formula, we have proposed an approach that transforms a double irregular sparse problem into a small number of double irregular sparse ones with the same coefficient matrix $\hat{A}$, for which we can use the three procedures to efficiently construct good preconditioners for the resulting double regular sparse problems and solve the preconditioned linear systems by Krylov solvers.
+We have considered the non-singularity and conditioning of $\hat{A}$.
 To develop the transformation approach into a practical and reliable algorithm, we have given a number of theoretical and practical considerations.

-The numerical experiments have demonstrated that the proposed algorithm exhibits the very sharp superiority to the commonly used algorithm that first preconditions the double irregular sparse problem \eqref{equation} by SPAI, PSAI($tol$) or RSAI($tol$) and then solves the preconditioned problem by Krylov solvers.
-The experiments have also illustrated that our transformation algorithm greatly improves the efficiency of the algorithm proposed in \cite{Jia13b}.
+The numerical experiments have demonstrated that the proposed transformation approach has the very sharp superiority to the standard approach that first preconditions the original double irregular sparse problem \eqref{equation} by SPAI, PSAI($tol$) or RSAI($tol$) and then solves the preconditioned linear system by Krylov solvers.
+The experiments have also illustrated that the transformation approach greatly improves the efficiency of the algorithm proposed in \cite{Jia13b} that only transforms a double irregular sparse problem into column regular sparse ones with the same coefficient matrix.
+We have seen that, due to the memory storage and huge computational cost, SPAI, PSAI($tol$) and RSAI($tol$) cannot generate preconditioners when directly applied to six of the ten real-world double irregular sparse problems.